cylc/cylc-doc/src/tutorial/runtime/introduction.rst

 .. ifnotslides::

    It is often a good idea to keep our scripts with the Cylc workflow rather than leaving them somewhere else on the system.
+In the previous example ``script = ~/foo/bar/baz/hello_world``, ``~/`` would be different for each user, so this workflow cannot be reliably run by anyone other than the original author.

-   If you create a ``bin/`` sub-directory within the :term:`source directory`, Cylc will automatically prepend it to the ``PATH`` environment variable when the task runs.
+   If you create a ``bin/`` sub-directory within the :term:`source directory`, Cylc will automatically prepend it to the ``PATH`` environment variable when the task runs, allowing your task to run scripts in this folder.

 .. code-block:: bash
    :caption: bin/hello_world